Tyrese-FullStackGenius/Tyrese-FullStackGenius/README.md

 - 🔭 I'm currently working from home.

-- 🌱 I am currently learning blockchain technology.
+- 🌱 I am currently learning Blockchain Technology.

 - ❓ Ask for anything related to the MERN Stack and related technologies.